Sake Items

 Enjoying sake with friends and family remains a vital tradition during ceremonies such as weddings, funerals, and special events like the New Year, continuing its centuries-old cultural significance.

-Sake is produced through the alcoholic fermentation of steamed rice, which involves the use of koji (rice malt), rice, and water.
-As rice lacks sugar and cannot be fermented, the process begins with saccharification, where the starch in the rice is broken down into sugar by the koji.
+Sake is produced through the alcoholic fermentation of steamed rice, which involves the use ofkoji "rice malt," rice, and water.
+As rice lacks fermentable sugars, the process begins with saccharification, where the starch in the rice is broken down into sugar by the koji.
 Following this, yeast is introduced to ferment the sugars, transforming them into alcohol.

-The taste of sake varies depending on the raw materials: the type of rice, the water source, and the specific koji used in each brewery.
-This means you can savor entirely distinct sake experiences depending on which part of Japan the sake is made and the brewery you explore..
+The taste of sake varies depending on the raw materials: the type of rice, the water source, and the specific koji used by each brewery.
+This means you can savor entirely distinct sake experiences depending on which part of Japan the sake is made and the brewery you explore.

 Rice

 Rice is the primary ingredient in sake production.
-A specific type of rice known as saka-mai is used, featuring larger grains and a higher starch content compared to regular rice.
-To achieve a clean and clear sake flavor, sake brewers take on the essential task of polishing the rice.
-During this process, they carefully remove proteins, fats, and other substances from the surface of the rice grains.
+A specific type of rice, known as saka-mai, is used for sake production, featuring larger grains and a higher starch content compared to regular rice.
+To achieve a clean and clear sake flavor, sake brewers undertake the essential task of rice polishing.
+During this process, they carefully remove proteins, fats, and other unwanted substances from the surface of the rice grains.

 Koji Rice Malt

-According to Japanese tradition, koji is hailed as the most crucial ingredient in sake brewing as rice lacks the necessary sugar for alcoholic fermentation.
-Koji is a type of mold fungus, but it's important to note that it's safe to consume.
+According to Japanese tradition, koji is considered the most crucial ingredient in sake brewing, as rice lacks the necessary sugar for alcoholic fermentation.
+Koji is a type of mold fungus, but it is completely safe to consume.
 It contains enzymes, like amylase, that break down the starch in rice into sugar.
-Koji has been passed down through generations as a vital element for saccharifying rice.
-As a living organism, it's rigorously controlled at each sake brewery.
+For generations, koji has been a vital element in saccharifying rice.
+As a living organism, it is rigorously controlled at each sake brewery.

 Water

-It's said that the amount of water required for sake brewing is approximately fifty times the total weight of rice.
-The water used in sake brewing is held to even stricter standards than the water typically consumed by the Japanese population.
-These standards pay special attention to the levels of elements like iron and manganese.
-In Japan, spring water is known for its soft and flavorful characteristics.
-As a result, sake breweries are often concentrated in areas known for their pristine water quality.
+The amount of water needed for sake brewing is approximately fifty times the total weight of rice.
+The water used in sake brewing is held to stricter standards than regular drinking water in Japan, with special attention given to the levels of elements like iron and manganese.
+In Japan, spring water is known for its soft, flavorful characteristics, which is why sake breweries are often concentrated in areas with pristine water quality.

-There are various types of sake, each distinguished by its unique brewing and filtering processes.
-Below, we've listed some basic varieties, but there's still a wide array of options to explore.
+There are various types of sake, each distinguished by unique brewing and filtering processes.
+Below, we've listed some basic varieties, but there are many more to explore.
 If you have the chance to visit Japan, we highly recommend heading to a sake bar to sample different flavors.
-You'll also discover that there are specific kinds of sake sets designed to complement each type of sake.

 Junmai sake is made purely from rice, koji, and water with no brewing alcohol added.
 Because it is made only from these three ingredients, you can enjoy the organic flavor and the rich aroma of rice.